 - Schedule: 3-7 p.m.
 Tuesdays, 8 a.m.-1 p.m.
 Saturdays, May 4-Oct.
 26, 2013

 Located next to a historic schoolhouse, this market welcomes the community to pick up some local fruits and veggies from several area vendors.
 Enjoy the music of the Vintage Strings, a group of nine southeast Michigan musicians.

 - Schedule: 3:30-7:30 p.m.
 Fridays, May 31-Oct.
 25, 2013

 Now in its 14th year, this community favorite is a great spot to scoop up the incomparable flavors of the southeast Michigan's growing season.
 About 30 farms and local folks hawk bounties from blueberries to bouquets.
 Check its website for info on the weekly special events.

 - Address: Corner of East Third and Water streets, one block east of Main Street, downtown Rochester

 - Schedule: 8 a.m.-1 p.m.
 Saturdays, May 4-Oct.
 26, 2013

 - Phone: 248-656-0060

 Since 2006, this community affair has aimed to boost local citizens' access to fresh food.
-This year it's up to almost 30 vendors, so be sure to visit for plenty of produce (asparagus, salad greens, kale, green onions and more), seedlings, baked goods, crafts and tons more.
+This year, the city block is full on both sides with vendors, so be sure to visit for plenty of produce, seedlings, baked goods, crafts and tons more.